Quick start

 If you have NUMA (non-uniform memory access), you must either disable NUMA balancing for an entire machine by running sysctl kernel.numa_balancing=0

-on a single NUMA memory node only.
+or run Adaptyst with linuxperf on a single NUMA memory node only.

-- When Adaptyst finishes its job, switch to the Python environment where Adaptyst Analyser is installed and run this (where
+(or other name of your choice), switch to the Python environment where Adaptyst Analyser is installed, and run this:

 - Open the indicated address in your browser (the output may differ, check your terminal window!):